 Manufacturing automation technology like cobots and mobile robots replace many of the dull and dangerous tasks humans previously performed.
 By reducing these tasks, humans can focus on more high-value, enjoyable work.
 Automation solutions also leverage advanced detection capabilities to identify their human counterparts and other machinery, reducing injury risks and helping organizations meet health and safety commitments.
 IIoT and sensors, on the other hand, can capture data during manual processes to help determine the most efficient, ergonomic, safe, and sustainable way for employees to work.

 A more sustainable future

-In future blogs, I will share additional information about Flex’s advanced manufacturing capabilities and what they mean for our company, customers, and planet.
+In future blogs, Flex will share additional information about our advanced manufacturing capabilities and what they mean for our company, customers, and planet.